 The volunteer office serves as the point of contact for persons to donate goods and services to the community at large.
 They are able to provide children with school supplies at the beginning of the school year, toys, clothing, and other items for Christmas.

 Employment services (see Caroline County Career Center), Temporary Cash Assistance, Welfare Avoidance Grants, Emergency Assistance to Families with Children, Child Care Subsidy, Temporary Disability Assistance, Public Assistance to Adults, Food Supplement Program benefits, Medical Assistance, and Long Term Care Medical Assistance.
 There is a Burial Assistance program that helps qualified families with burial costs for loved ones.
+There is a Spanish interpreter available Tuesdays and Thursdays from 9:00 - 1:00 to assist in completing the application for the Food Supplement Program.
 Call for application procedure.